s341507/data2410-portfolio2/docs/rapport.md

 # 1. VM1: Docker containers setup 10%

+Originally, we attempted to use Docker containers on the intel1-server to implement our solution.
+The server however, ran out of storage, forcing us to create virtual machines through VirtualBox as a substitute.

+The steps we took to set up the Docker containers can be seen below, but our final solution, utilizing virtual machines, will be shown further down.
+Even though the environments on intel1 will be referred to as VMs, they are in fact docker containers.
+All references to VMs before the switch from intel1 to VirtualBox will therefore refer to the docker containers named VM1, VM2 and VM3.

 ## VM Setup

 The three preinstalled VMs had a different ubuntu version than what was recommended in the assignment description.